-In politics it is almost a triviality to say that public opinion now rules the world....Their thinking is done for them by men much like themselves, addressing them or speaking in their name, on the spur of the moment, through the newspapers.
+In politics it is almost a triviality to say that public opinion now rules the world....
+Their thinking is done for them by men much like themselves, addressing them or speaking in their name, on the spur of the moment, through the newspapers.
 I am not complaining of all this.
 I do not assert that anything better is compatible, as a general rule, with the present low state of the human mind.
-But that does not hinder the government of mediocrity from being mediocre government. (my emphasis)20
+But that does not hinder the government of mediocrity from being mediocre government. (my emphasis)

 Mill warned us that the danger of democracy lies not in the governed, but in governors who were unreflectively and excessively responsive to the opinion of the governed.
 For him, good government transcends the incentives to regress toward mediocrity.
-As William Galston has similarly argued, "Against desire the liberal leader must counterpose restraints; against the fantasy of the free lunch he or she must insist on the reality of the hard choice; against the long term."21 The problem with anti-intellectualism is that voters are praised for and encouraged in their political ignorance.
+As William Galston has similarly argued, "Against desire the liberal leader must counterpose restraints; against the fantasy of the free lunch he or she must insist on the reality of the hard choice; against the lure of the immediate he or she must insist on the requirements of the long term."
+The problem with anti-intellectualism is that voters are praised for and encouraged in their political ignorance.
 We would be blaming the victims if we insisted that presidents were merely responding to the fact of the political ignorance of American society, because we elected our presidents to be leaders, not panderers.